 Learn how to make soft and slightly chewy steamed cassava cake made into skewers.
-Cenil singkong is Indonesian popular snack or street food (jajanan pasar).
+Ongol ubi kayu/singkong is popular kueh or street food (jajanan pasar) in Indonesia, Malaysia, and Singapore.

-Cenil singkong also known as ongol ongol singkong, literally spells childhood for me.
-My sister and I loved to eat cenil as kids.
+Ongol ubi is also known as ongol singkong, literally spells childhood for me.
+My sister and I loved to eat kueh ubi kayu as kids.
 They are sold everywhere at the market.
 We call this type of snack as jajanan pasar (literally translated into “market buy”).
 Despite being a sweet snack, we don’t categorize this as dessert, but as a snack.

-HOW TO MAKE SOFT AND SLIGHTLY CHEWY KUE CENIL SINGKONG
+HOW TO MAKE SOFT AND SLIGHTLY CHEWY ONGOL ONGOL UBI

 STEP ONE: PREPARE THE BATTER